 Note.
 We appreciate that wholly unforeseen events may result in cancellation.
 In view of the above and for your peace of mind we therefore strongly advise you to take out appropriate comprehensive Accident & Cancellation Insurance at the time of your booking.

 7.2 A Passenger will not have a right to exclusive occupancy of a pre-booked cabin with two or more berths unless any applicable single occupancy premium has been paid.
 In the event of a Passenger becoming a single occupant of such a cabin due to a cancellation, he/she will become liable to pay any applicable single occupancy premium.
 Passengers are advised that certain reasons for cancellation are covered by their travel insurance.

 8 CANCELLATION OR ALTERATION BY THE COMPANY

-8.3 If under clause 8.1 the Company cancels a cruise after the scheduled departure date, it will return all Passengers as soon as practicable to the UK and make a proportional refund for any unused services, less any insurance premiums paid and any non-recoverable expenses incurred.
+8.3 If under clause 8.1 the Company cancels a cruise after the scheduled departure date, it will return all Passengers as soon as practicable to the UK and make a proportional refund for any unused services.

 8.4 In any of the circumstances mentioned above the Company shall not be liable to pay any compensation, nor shall Passengers have any further claim against the Company.